The major is a part of the Department of Finance and Business Law, an academic unit within the College of Business.

 Once admitted to the College of Business, we expect students to complete the Finance major three semesters following the semester that the student takes Integrated Functional Systems (COB 300).
 Many of our students will also major in Economics, Accounting, or Computer Information Systems.
 The College of Business strongly encourages students to complete a summer internship between their junior and senior year.

 The faculty prides itself on staying current and innovative through a commitment to excellence in education.
 We emphasize in our classrooms both a theoretical understanding of financial management and markets, as well as the practical application in relating financial and economic theory to real world problems.
 The Department of Finance and Business Law faculty members have published in journals including the Journal of Finance, the Journal of Financial Economics, the Financial Analysts Journaland the Journal of Futures Markets.
 Faculty members have also published numerous books, cases and monographs.

 New Freshmen and Transfer Students

 Students should declare the Finance major when they register for orientation.
 Any student admitted to JMU can declare any major offered by the College of Business.
-However students are not formally admitted into the College of Business until certain requirements are met as listed in the section "Progressing in the Major."
+However students are not formally admitted into the College of Business until certain requirements are met as listed in the section "Admission to the Major."